-So you have some sort of (grid-tied) microgeneration such as solar PV or wind at home (or for a small business for example).
-Partly to save the planet, and to be part of the solution.
+So you have some sort of (grid-tied) microgeneration such as solar PV or wind at home?
+(Or for your small business, maybe.)
+Partly to save the planet, to be part of the solution?

-You are already being efficient and cutting out waste, so you may not have a lot of scope for further reducing demand significantly.
-Maybe you are also being careful to minimise use at times of peak grid demand out of the goodness of your heart or because you have time-of-day metering where the cost goes up to reflect extra system costs (and CO2 intensity).
+You are already being efficient and cutting out waste.
+You may not have a lot of scope for further reducing demand significantly.
+Maybe you are also being careful to minimise use at times of peak grid demand out of the goodness of your heart.
+Or because you have time-of-day metering where the cost goes up to reflect extra system costs (and CO2 intensity).

 Is minimising your overall CO2 emissions (for the electricity you use) always the same as minimising the bill that you pay your supplier each month?

-It seems to me that there may even be some perverse incentives that encourage increased CO2 emissions in return for more money (eg when you are paid more for export per kWh than you pay to import).
+It seems to me that there may even be some perverse incentives that encourage increased CO2 emissions in return for more money.
+(Such as when you are paid more for export per kWh than you pay to import.)

 I want to explore some of these issues as I have time...

-If your microgeneration produces more than you use (in a day, say), and especially if you don't have a net metering arrangement, and you get paid less for exported power than imported power, then you may wish to net off your consumption to arrange that you never import, even for spikes of demand higher than your microgeneration output at any moment.
-This might happen, for example, when your dishwasher turns on its heater but a cloud is just passing over your solar PV collectors!
+If your microgeneration produces more than you use (in a day, say), and especially if you don't have a net metering arrangement, and you get paid less for exported power than imported power, then you may wish to net off your consumption to arrange that you never import.
+Even for spikes of demand higher than your microgeneration output at any moment.
+This might happen, for example, when your dishwasher turns on its heater but a cloud is just passing over your solar PV panels!

 And even if you do have net metering and produce more than you use, you might want to shift the time that you export that excess to the grid to be paid more and/or to displace maximum CO2 for your exported kWh.

-The core of the system could be something "grid-interactive" like SMA's Sunny Backup-System which can effectively act as UPS (Uninterruptable Power Supply) for an entire house if the mains electricity fails.
+The core of the system could be something "grid-interactive" like SMA's Sunny Backup-System which can effectively act as UPS (Uninterruptible Power Supply) for an entire house if the mains electricity fails.